Arlington Transit: History

-In 2008, the Shirlington Bus Station, also known as the Shirlington Transit Center, opened in The Village at Shirlington.
-The Shirlington Transit Center is located at South Quincy Street near the intersection of South Randolph Street and 31st Street South.
-This bus station is also located near Shirley Highway (I-395).
-This bus station is accessible from Shirlington Circle, having buses heading to and from Pentagon and Pentagon City Stations.
-With the opening of the new bus station, ART and Metrobus began using it as major transfer point.
-Shirlington Station connects most bus routes to nearby Metrorail stations, as well as the neighborhood of Fairlington.
-Shirlington Station also provides access to the Village at Shirlington, as it provides local restaurants, arts and entertainments, Shirlington Branch Library, and stores.
-In addition to bus service, the Shirlington Transit Center houses the Arlington Commuter Store, where it sells WMATA SmarTrip cards and iRide SmarTrip cards.
 In 2014, the Alexandria Transit Company's DASH bus began serving this station with the AT9 route (now Line 36A/B), connecting it to the City of Alexandria between Mark Center and Potomac Yard.

 On December 29, 2019, Arlington Transit announced that First Transit commenced a five-year contract to operate the network, ending its partnership with National Express Transit which had operated ART since 2009.
 ART's operator switch went into effect in order to improve service with the on-time performance.

-In August 2022, ART began operating as shuttle buses for the Arlington County Fair, a summer annual event, within the fair and the Arlington Career Center and Washington-Liberty High School parking garage.
+In August 2022, ART began operating event shuttle services for the annual Arlington County Fair.
+A month later, the agency began testing electric buses, as part of the plan to go carbon-neutral by 2050.

-In September 2022, Arlington County began testing electric buses, as part of the plan to go carbon neutral by 2050.
-Arlington Transit is partnering with 3 to 4 bus manufacturers for the Zero Emissions Bus from Fall 2022 to Winter 2023.
+ART launched a microtransit program in April 2026.

 Ridership

 In 2025, ART carried 2,622,988 riders.
 As of June 2025, ART carries roughly 9,500 passengers per weekday within Arlington County.
 Route 41, which runs from Columbia Pike to Rosslyn via Ballston, is ART's busiest route with about 2,200 rides per weekday, with peak head ways of 12 minutes during rush hour.
 Arlington Transit has nearly returned to pre-pandemic ridership levels; in 2019, ART carried a total 2.9 million passengers and carried 10,600 riders per weekday.